swedenconnect/bankid-saml-idp/docs/configuration.md

 - Specific TLS trust, and/or,
 - Verification of TLS server hostname

-we have extended Spring Boot's Redis configuration under the key `spring.redis.ssl-ext` with the following configuration settings:
+we have extended Spring Boot's Redis configuration under the key `spring.data.redis.ssl-ext` with the following configuration settings:

 | Property | Description | Type | Default value |